 Russell Guerne Delappe designed the 1938 Stanislaus County Hall of Records in Modesto, California in a robust Moderne style.
-It was a WPA project, a make-work project intended to put American to work and therefore relatively low tech so as to tap the largest pool of workers many of whom were unskilled in the construction arts.
-I don’t know whether Agincourt’s Medial Arts building would have qualified as a WAP/PWA project but it motivation could have been similarly driven.
-In any event, the Modesto building inspired me to immerse myself in the design vocabulary of the 1930s which such a project might have been built.
+It was a make-work WPA project intended to put employ Americans with relatively low technical abilities and tap the largest pool of workers many of whom were unskilled in the construction arts.
+I don’t know whether Agincourt’s Medial Arts building would have qualified as a WAP/PWA project but its motivation could have been similarly driven.
+In any event, the Modesto building inspired me to immerse myself in the design vocabulary of the 1930s when such a project might have been built.

 You don’t even have to squint to see the Bauhaus awareness, if not actual influence, exhibited here.
 In fact, one or two photos of the building [it was photographed often but not terribly well] have been photo-shopped, with the word “BAUHAUS” running up its stair tower.
 So I’m certainly not the first to make that observation.